 Children learning to read must acquire a number of complex skills that enable them to make the necessary links between the sound that words make and the way that they appear on the page.

 In English, there are 26 letters used to represent 44 unique sounds (phonemes).
-Armed with the knowledge that letters are symbols that represent sounds, beginning readers are able to then recognise letter‑sound correspondences, and spelling patterns, and use this knowledge in their reading.
+Armed with the knowledge that letters are symbols that represent sounds, beginning readers are able to then recognize letter‑sound correspondences and spelling patterns, and use this knowledge in their reading.

-While phonemic awareness allows a child to hear these individual sounds as part of spoken words, phonics instruction enables young readers to recognise that these smaller units of sound correspond to written letters.
+While phonemic awareness allows a child to hear these individual sounds as part of spoken words, phonics instruction enables young readers to recognize that these smaller units of sound correspond to written letters.

 A thorough understanding of phonics and this alphabetic principle is crucial for a child learning to read.
 Insufficient or inaccurate phonics instruction can detour a young reader from making the necessary links between the written word and the spoken word that it represents.
 Failure to make these links can result in reading delays.